Distinguished Leadership Award for Internationals

 The Distinguished Leadership Award for Internationals is a University-wide award for alumni, former students, and friends of the University who have distinguished themselves in their post-university work as leaders in their professional careers.

-This award may be conferred on alumni, former students, and friends of any campus (current or former) of the University.
+This award may be conferred on international alumni, former students, and friends of any campus (current or former) of the University.
 Individuals will have attained unusual distinction as professionals in their careers within institutions or in public service and have either demonstrated sustained outstanding achievement and leadership, or demonstrated promise of such on a local, national, or international level.

 For questions or more information, please contact email@example.com

 The Global Programs and Strategy Alliance (GPS Alliance) and the University of Minnesota Alumni Association (UMAA) are pleased to call for nominations for the 2015 University-wide award for internationals who have distinguished themselves in their post-university work as leaders in their professional careers.

 Although this award carries no monetary compensation, recipients will be recognized in numerous ways and each will receive a certificate from the president of the University and an appropriate memento that acknowledges this honor.
 Some funding is provided to help offset award ceremony and event expenses.

 This award may be conferred on international alumni, former students, and friends of any campus (current or former) of the University.
 Individuals will have attained unusual distinction as professionals in their careers within institutions or in public service and have either demonstrated sustained outstanding achievement and leadership, or demonstrated promise of such on a local, national, or international level.
 This is not primarily an award for academic achievement.